IBM/cognitive-moderator-service/README.md

 ## 4. Deploy the function to IBM Cloud
 Once the credentials for both IBM Cloud and Slack are noted, we can now deploy the function to IBM Cloud.

 Copy `params.sample.json` to `params.json` using `cp params.sample.json params.json` and replace the values with the credentials you have noted in proper place holders.

-For getting the  VISUAL_RECOGNITION_IAM_APIKEY visit : https://console.bluemix.net/openwhisk/learn/api-key
+Get a `VISUAL_RECOGNITION_IAM_APIKEY` [here](https://console.bluemix.net/openwhisk/learn/api-key).

 ```
 {
     "NLU_USERNAME": "<NLU username>",